yegor256/takes/README.md

 ## Command Line Arguments

+There is a convenient class `FtCLI` that parses command line arguments and starts the necessary `Front` accordingly.

-There are a few command line arguments that should be passed to `TakesServer#listen()` method:
+There are a few command line arguments that should be passed to `FtCLI#run(String...)` method:

 ```
 --port=1234     Tells the server to listen to TCP port 1234